osmphp-archived/osmdocs-docs/04-using-sftp.md

 1. If you are not afraid of the command line, use [OsmSync](using-sftp/osmsync.html).

-    With OsmSync, first download files of all of your books from our server using `gulp pull` command and then watch them for changes and upload changes to our server on the fly with `gulp watch` command.
-You can even setup it as a service and forget - it will still track all the changes and upload them to our server in background.
+    With OsmSync, first download files of all of your books from OsmDocs server using `gulp pull` command and then watch them for changes and upload changes to OsmDocs server on the fly with `gulp watch` command.
+You can even setup it as a service and forget - it will still track all the changes and upload them to OsmDocs server in background.

     This way, you will always have full copy of all of your books locally.
 Use your favorite Markdown or IDE for editing those files.